6a. Niet minder-minder, maar meer-meer!

 locally accepted range of speeds, a typical hierarchy between vehicle types, and other ingredients.
 The

-local road culture may be very local indeed, or rather similar to what’s customary on many other stretches
+very local indeed, or rather similar to what’s customary on many other stretches

 of the same general ilk.
 Why and how a certain road culture came by it’s individual character is gene-